GonzoDMX/Secure_Login_Demo/README.md

 # SECURE LOGIN DEMO

 This is a university project demonstrating a secure user create and login scheme.
+I've implemented various security measures using a python-based HTTP server.
+The project implements HTTPs, Content Security Policy (CSP), Password hashing, encryption and various access control methods.<br />
 *README en français ci-dessous*

 ## The languages used are: